InfinniPlatform/InfinniUI.readthedocs.org/docs/source/Core/DataSources/index.rst

 DataSources
 ===========

 Web interface is always linked with certain type of data.
 To work with data InfinniUI uses Data Sources.
-Each Data Source is  `base API <BaseDataSource/>`__ which can be expanded dependently on Data Source type.
+Each Data Source implements `base API <BaseDataSource/>`_, but each type of Data Source also has particular functions.

 Data source provides the following closely related functionality: